hyperledger-labs/fabric-smart-client/samples/fabric/iou/README.md

 ### Boostrap the networks

 To help us bootstrap the networks and then invoke the business views, the `iou` command line tool is provided.
-To build it, we need to run the following command:
+To build it, we need to run the following command from the folder `$GOPATH/src/github.com/hyperledger-labs/fabric-smart-client/samples/fabric/iou`.

 ```shell
 go build -o iou